 For example:

-All the above-listed ETFs aim to track the performance of the relevant index before taking into account ETF fees and expenses.
+All the above-listed ETFs aim to track the performance of the relevant index before taking into account fees and expenses.

 Actively managed vs passively managed funds